Sublease From a Current Tenant

-- The transferring of apartment and mail keys are the tenant's responsibility and not that of the Student Family Housing Office.
+- The transferring of apartment and mail keys are the tenant's responsibility and not that of Student Family Housing.

 If a sublease lock is requested to store items inside one of the bedrooms, you must rent a BYU lock and key, which BYU must install and remove at the end of the sublease time.
 There is a $50.00 charge for this lock.
 Arrangements may be made by calling Auxiliary Maintenance at 801-422-4411.

 Sublease Request Forms and Sample Sublease Contract